Sunday, December 21st, 2008 at 3:50 PM

-These last few weeks, I’ve been teaching myself Cocoa to learn what makes Mac OS X and iPhone OS apps tick (not just for Flicks, but other software, too).
+These last few weeks, I’ve been teaching myself Cocoa to learn what makes Mac OS X and iPhone OS apps tick.
 While Objective-C is quite a departure from my usual web development world, Cocoa has quickly become one of my favorite languages, as it takes care of much of the drudgery of pure C and has plenty of useful frameworks to get your application up and running quickly.
 Here are some of the best resources I’ve found so far:

 - Cocoa Dev Central and Become an Xcoder are both excellent tutorials for beginners, written in a clear, straightforward manner.
 They also explain the ins and outs of memory management, which is critical on platforms like the iPhone and iPod touch.